What is Medical Cannabis used for?

 - Anxiety and Depression

-What are the possible side effects of Medical Marijuana?
+What are the possible side effects of Medical Cannabis?

-Information on side effects for therapeutic use of marijuana is limited.
+Information on side effects for therapeutic use of cannabis is limited.
 Some known side effects include euphoria, intoxication-like effects, dizziness, drowsiness, impaired memory, disorientation, dry mouth, and rapid heartbeat.
 This is not a complete list.
-Please consult with a doctor regarding possible side effects and what steps should be taken if you experience anything unexpected after using Medical Marijuana.
+Please consult with a doctor regarding possible side effects and what steps should be taken if you experience anything unexpected after using Medical Cannabis.

-What are the active ingredients in Medical Marijuana?
+What are the active ingredients in Medical Cannabis?

-The two main components of marijuana are: ∆9-Tetrahydrocannabinol (THC) and Cannabidiol (CBD).
+The two main components of cannabis are: ∆9-Tetrahydrocannabinol (THC) and Cannabidiol (CBD).

-THC - Produces the psychoactive effects of marijuana.
+THC - Produces the psychoactive effects of cannabis.
 It also has analgesic, anti-nausea, appetite stimulant and anti-spastic effects.

 CBD – Does not cause psychoactive effects.
 It has neuroprotective, anti-inﬂammatory, anti-anxiety, anti-epileptic and anti-psychotic properties.